openforcefield/standards/docs/standards/smirnoff.md

 A SMIRNOFF force field consists of one or more force field term definition sections.
 For the most part, these sections independently define how a specific component of the potential energy function for a molecular system is supposed to be computed (such as bond stretch energies, or Lennard-Jones interactions), as well as how parameters are to be assigned for this particular term.
+For cases in which a parameter handler depends on another, each handler specifies which other handlers must be present if information from another handler is required and also states which other handlers it may optionally interact with.
 Each parameter section contains a `version`, which encodes the behavior of the section, as well as the required and optional attributes the top-level tag and SMIRKS-based parameters.
 This decoupling of how parameters are assigned for each term provides a great deal of flexibility in composing new force fields while allowing a minimal number of parameters to be used to achieve accurate modeling of intramolecular forces.